realking46/Real-Time-News-Credibility-Scoring-System/README.md

 This supports reproducibility, automation, and code quality.

-22. HuggingFace Cloud Demo
+## 22. HuggingFace Cloud Demo
-A lightweight Streamlit-only demo is prepared for HuggingFace Spaces.
+A lightweight Streamlit-only demo is prepared for HuggingFace Spaces.\
 The HuggingFace version uses:

 ```